 Regulation 181/98 of the Education Act requires all school boards to set up Identification, Placement and Review Committees.
-The Committee is composed of at least three people.
-One member will be either a supervisory officer or principal who acts as chairperson.
-Two or more members could include another principal, a vice-principal, a learning resource teacher (LRT), a classroom teacher, a special class teacher, or a special education consultant.
-An IPRC is composed of at least three persons, one of whom must be a principal or supervisory officer of the board.
+An IPRC is composed of at least three persons, one of whom must be a principal or supervisory officer of the Board.
+The third committee member may be another principal, vice-principal, learning resource teacher or another educator or professional.